forsbergapp/app_portfolio/README.md

 	Single page web app (SPA).
 	Map app with implemented client multiframework using pure Javascript, Vue and React switcher.
-Vue and React are implemented without Babel and as ECMAScript modules to show how pure Javascript solution without build step, transpiler or any NodeJs module modifications.
+Vue and React are implemented without Babel and as ECMAScript modules to show how pure Javascript solution without build step, transpiler or any Node.js module modifications.

 	App 2 and admin app are both using Leaflet module with same logic although without Javascript framework switcher.